 Ecommerce retailers make common mistakes that I see time and time again that hurts sales.
-While large ecommerce stores have the budget to fix some of these issues like performance and user-friendliness, they still go hidden.
+While large eCommerce stores have the budget to fix some of these issues like performance and user-friendliness, they still go hidden.
 Small and startup stores need to pay the most attention.
-In order to boost your sales and build your audience, ask yourself how you’re making these mistakes:
+To boost your sales and build your audience, ask yourself how you’re making these mistakes:

 Poor Market Focus

 Whether you already sell or currently looking to build your store, you probably have a feel for who is your market.
 The narrower you get, the clearer your unique selling proposition.

 Here is one example of getting more narrow:

 Fashion, to women’s fashion, to women’s plus-sized fashion, even to women’s plus-sized fashion for business.

 Of the hundreds of stores, I see every month, it’s rare to see even one store that is too narrow.
 Stop trying to compete with Amazon or other large retailers in your sector.
 Solve a specific problem, survey your customers why they buy, and focus on your biggest buyers.

 When you sell something, you have to devise a market plan as to how you will reach your targeted consumers or how the consumers will learn about you.
 Facebook and Instagram are two universal channels I’ve seen do well.
 It isn’t enough to just be on there.
 You have to be doing something every day to acquire customers.
 You can blog for popular publications, run pay-per-click campaigns, or add to your email marketing flow, which can ultimately boost your site’s traffic.